geekbrownbear/ytdlp4tt/README.md

-# ytdlp4tt

-<h1>Using yt-dlp to download all your saved, liked, and shared TikToks</h1>
+# Using yt-dlp to download all your saved, liked, and shared TikToks

 **With TikTok potentially disappearing I wanted to download my saved vids for future reference.
 But I couldn't get some existing tools to work, so I made my own!**